edinburghhacklab/hacklab-training-generator/syllabus.md

  * How many setups needed?
 How will each be held and offsetted?
  * What tools required?
  * Once these points are known, detailed design can be done within machine capabilities.

-### Training

-These considerations should be introduced as a briefing with some examples - this might be worth making a presentation for.
-This is probably best done after the trainee has gone through a basic sample project, but before they start planning more complex jobs.

-### Evaluation

-The trainee must be able to come up with a viable design and machining plan for a moderately straightforward job.
-They do not need to get everything right first time, but if they encounter problems they should be able to recognise and solve them independently within a couple of iterations.

-## Toolpath creation

 ### Basics of modelling and CAM setup in F360
 ### Use of key operations